Osh Restaurants, Teahouses and Cafes: Best Places to Enjoy the Local Cuisine

 Where to Eat Samsa?

 Samsa is made of dough stuffed with meat and vegetables.
 In Osh, you mostly find samosa filled with meat and onion, potato, or pumpkin.
 However, the cooking technique for Osh samosa is quite different.
 Nowadays, while most countries use electric ovens, Osh-style samosas are still baked in a tandoor.
-Tandoor refers to the traditional oven made of clay.
+Tandoor refers to the traditional clay oven.

 Afghanets (1, Soliev St.)

-Means “Afghanian”.
+Means “Afghan”.
 Not because the founder is of Afghan nationality.
-But because he is probably the Soviet-Afghan war veteran.
+But he is probably a Soviet-Afghan War veteran.
 It is located on the edge of Osh, but a taxi trip is worth it, as they serve the best MEGA huge samsa.
-But if it is too big for you, then they also offer smaller ones.
+If it is too large for you, they also offer smaller options.

 Nargiza (14, Osmonov St.)

-This spot is in the same location as Afghanets and it similarly serves good samsa of different sizes.
+This spot is in the same location as Afghanets and similarly serves good samsa in various sizes.

 Aydar-Ata (4/5, Mamyrov St.)